Nstamour-art/XogotDocs/Documentation.docc/Publishing to the Web.md

 # Publishing to the Web

+Export a web build of your project to share online

+## Sharing your game online

 Once you've finished developing your game in Xogot, sharing it with others is simple.
 Xogot makes it easy to create a web build that you can share directly or upload to popular game distribution platforms